manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 ### 2.5 Optimistic Initial Values
 ### 2.6 Upper-Confidence-Bound Action Selection
 ### 2.7 Gradient Bandits
+* We have seen methods that estimate action values and use those estimates to select actions.(a good approach, but it is not the only one possible.)
+* Now, we consider learning a numerical preference **H<sub>t</sub>(a)** for each action a.

+  The larger the preference, the more often that action is taken, but the preference has no interpretation in terms of reward.

+  Only the relative preference of one action over another is important; if we add 1000 to all the preferences there is no affect on the action probabilities, which are determined according to a soft-max distribution (i.e., Gibbs or Boltzmann distribution) as follows:

 ### 2.8 Associative Search (Contextual Bandits)
 * Nonassociative tasks, in which there is no need to associate different actions with different situations.
 In these tasks the learner either tries to find a single best action when the task is stationary, or tries to track the best action as it changes over time when the task is nonstationary.
 * In a general reinforcement learning task there is more than one situation, and the goal is to learn a policy: a mapping from situations to the actions that are best in those situations.